mrdrzit/Lab_Projects/README.md

  - User can now change the parameters passed to "Substract background" and "Z-stack"
  - User can now choose whichever folder in their computer

+Autoprocessing ChangeLog - 10/09/2021

+ - Added more comments
+ - Made a condition for the number of photos inside the Z-stack
+ - Now uses nSlices instead of getSliceNumber()

 TODO

- - Add more comments
  - Make the script more modular based on the list of available filters in the lab
- - Make a condition for the number of photos inside the Z-stack
  - Allow the user to type the file name he so desires
- - Use nSlices to make the stack counting run faster

 -------------------------------------------------------------------------------------